If I have a general query about divorce but do not wish to start the formal divorce application process what do I do?

 You will see on our home page that if you are looking to use our services then you may send an email enquiry and we will promptly respond to answer your query.

-Unfortunately the Court charges a filing fee of $900.00 unless you are eligible for an exemption and hold an appropriate concession card.
-The reduced fee will then be $300.00.
+Unfortunately the Court charges a filing fee of $940.00 unless you are eligible for an exemption and hold an appropriate concession card.
+The concession may also apply if you are in receipt of Austudy or Abstudy.
+The reduced fee will then be $310.00.
 We will obtain a copy of the concession card from you to enable you to obtain the reduced fee.

 In certain circumstances where your spouse will not sign by receipt of correspondence, an Acknowledgment of Service of the Application for Divorce, then it will be necessary for us to arrange personal service on your spouse.
 A third party process server is engaged by us to arrange this service and they will arrange personal service and the execution of an Affidavit of Service.
 The fee is to cover both the process server costs and our arranging the service with them.